-As a student pursuing a Master of Arts in communication disorders at Truman, you form mentor relationships with faculty; collaborate closely with peers and faculty; and explore topics of individual interest through advanced clinical opportunities, research, internships, study abroad, and independent study.
+When you pursue a Master of Arts in communication disorders at Truman, you form mentor relationships with your professors and explore topics of individual interest through advanced clinical opportunities, research, internships, study abroad, and independent study.

-Put theory into practice as a student clinician working with children and adults at the Truman Speech and Hearing Clinic which provides speech, language, and hearing assessment and treatment services to clients from throughout northeast Missouri.
-At Truman, we will help you develop an individualized plan of study to meet ASHA certification requirements.
-Your final semester, you can help choose the location for your full-time eight-week medical internship and a full-time eight-week school internship.
+Put theory into practice as a student clinician working with children and adults at the Speech and Hearing Clinic located on the Truman campus.
+This clinic provides speech, language, and hearing assessment and treatment services to clients from throughout northeast Missouri.

 Preparing You for Success